DoSomething/darwin/README.md

 * [SE](Positions/SoftwareEngineer.md)
 * [SSE](Positions/SeniorSoftwareEngineer.md)
 * [Staff Engineer](Positions/StaffEngineer.md)
-* Technical Lead: This is a role to play on a team, not a job title.
-The technical lead serves as the engineering point person for a particular team, helps to define and delegate work, provide estimates, and make architectural decisions.
+* Technical Lead: _This is a role to play on a team, not a job title._ The technical lead serves as the engineering point person for a particular team, helps to define and delegate work, provide estimates, and make architectural decisions.
 Technical leads gather for a monthly architecture governance meeting, where they work together on systems integration and other high-level topics.
 Technical leads do not manage the other engineers' careers, only their work.

 #### Engineering Management track

+_We don’t have people in all of these positions, but this is still the progression._

 * Engineering Manager
 * Director of Engineering